usnistgov/ndn-dpdk/docs/forwarder.md

 A $ sudo ndndpdk-godemo pingclient --name /example/P
 ```

-The consumer prints, among other fields, the percentage of satisfied Interests, and the round-trip time of the last Interest-Data exchange.
+The consumer prints, among other fields, the percentage of satisfied Interests and the last round-trip time.

 ### List Faces and View Face Counters